vdbrink/vdbrink.github.io/projects/retrofit_kitchen_appliances.md

 <br>

 The **downside** is that you don’t get all the advanced smart features, only some basic ones.
-In most cases, this is not a reason to upgrade the appliance, and in the meanwhile, this is a good enough (for me at least).
+In most cases, this is not a reason to upgrade the appliance, and in the meanwhile, this is good enough (for me at least).

 What matters most for a smart device really depends on individual preferences: is it it's features, privacy, price, or durability?